 Mail Server using LDAP backend w/ Postfix and Dovecot

-We will set up Postfix and Dovecot using an OpenLDAP backend with a custom LDAP schema.
+We will set up a Mail Server using Postfix and Dovecot and an OpenLDAP backend with a custom LDAP schema.
 Our schema uses a dedicated organization unit called mail which acts as a container for all of our hosted domains and users.
-The virtual mail users will use their primary e-mail address to login to the server and each […]
+The virtual mail users will use their primary e-mail address to login to […]

 Sieve filter recipes

 Spam filtering Some mailing-lists tend to be more spammy than others.
-If we put a filter before they are handled by the rest of the script, we can fish for bad guys before they get filed. #selective spam filter if allof (envelope :matches :domain “From” [“*debian.org”,”*kernel.org”,”*icinga.org”,”*mutt.org”,”*nginx.org”], header :contains “X-My-Unique-Spam-Flag” “Yes”) { fileinto “Spam”; stop; } […]
+If we put a Sieve spam filter before they are handled by the rest of the script, we can fish for bad guys before they get filed. #selective spam filter if allof (envelope :matches :domain “From” [“*debian.org”,”*kernel.org”,”*icinga.org”,”*mutt.org”,”*nginx.org”], header :contains “X-My-Unique-Spam-Flag” “Yes”) { fileinto “Spam”; […]